Fine-grained provenance, Automerge updates, LIVE workshop

 We hope you’re having a great Fall!
-In this Dispatch we’re sharing some explorations of new editor interactions for writing science papers, as well as a trio of projects advancing the future of Automerge.
+In this Dispatch we’re sharing explorations of new editor interactions for writing science papers, a trio of projects advancing the future of Automerge, and links to some recent presentations about our work.

 Malleable Software Icon Malleable Software